We recycle electronics — why does it matter?

 By recycling, your unwanted electronics are broken down into raw materials, which are then reused.
 It's likely that your computer used to be a car door, or your printer is made of old cell phones.

-Vectro ensures that every computer, CD, cord, and cable that we remove from your offices are either reused or recycled, at no extra cost to you.
-It's just one of the perks of having us around.
+Vectro ensures that every computer, CD, cord, and cable that we remove from your offices are either reused or recycled.

 So what happens to them?

-Recycled electronics are taken apart and broken down by physical and chemical means to recover silicon, plastic, fiberglass, copper, aluminum, iron, zinc, silver, gold, and more.
+Recycled electronics are broken down to recover silicon, plastic, fiberglass, copper, aluminum, iron, zinc, silver, gold, and more.
 Once separated and melted down, these newly-raw materials are sent to manufacturers and used to make new products.

 In addition, hazardous materials such as lead, sulfur, cadmium, mercury, arsenic, barium, BFR's, and more are recovered, and if they can't be reused, are sent to facilities that can ensure their safe and responsible disposal.